jaimetam/e-commerce-project/README.md

 ## Description

 MinimalCloth is an e-commerce website that offers a wide range of basic clothing items.
 Our platform provides a seamless shopping experience with easy navigation and secure transactions.
+This store takes the hassle out of shopping by offering 5 items in three categories: t-shirts, pants and sweaters for both men and women.
+Check out the items in each section and choose the basics that you like the most!

 ## Table of Contents